x1aoo/freefloating/README.md

 ### Turning PID gains: 17th May

++ [] Set all the gains in roll into 0 and check the plot of vx and roll, it means that we do not control the roll motion check the vx still has some noise or not?

 1. The method
     1. First, let Ki = Kd =0, and turning Kp from 0 to larger until the systems begin to oscillate.
 And then make the Kp become less until the oscillate disappear.
 The suitable Kp is this Kp value * 0.6
     2. Set a bigger Ki and make the value become less until the systems begin to oscillate.
 Then make the Ki become bigger until the oscillate disappear.
 The suitable Ki value should be this Ki value * 1.5